wp-plugins/warm-cache/readme.txt

 1. Upload directory `mass_delete_tags` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Visit Plugins menu to mass delete your tags.
+3. Visit Plugins menu to view your Warm cache options.

 == Frequently Asked Questions ==